 Let’s be a little more specific.
 Graduates pursued degrees in many areas of study.
 The one with a degree in education might define success as someday being a university president.
 University of Alabama in Huntsville is a nationally respected engineering school.
-UAH engineering grads work in many places.
-Some obvious places are NASA, Boeing, various defense contractors, and as civilian employees for the U.S. armed forces.
+UAH engineering grads work in places like NASA, Boeing, Lockheed Martin, various defense contractors, and as civilian employees for the U.S. armed forces.
 They might aspire to design the next space station, a lunar or Mars habitat for astronauts, or lead the research effort to improve artificial intelligence.
 These are the people who have been our church members over the past 25 years.

 My first degree was in performing arts.
 People in that field might define success as name recognition in movies, on Broadway, or having a recording project go platinum.
 And I can’t leave this list of examples without mentioning two other groups.
 Student athletes work hard, train faithfully, and play well in hopes of their definition of success: a contract with a pro team.
 And don’t forget the business majors.
 The MBA grads may have dreams of Wall Street or making mega-millions climbing the corporate ladder.